xlivia/xlivia/README.md

 # Hi there! 👋

 Welcome to my GitHub profile!
 I am a software developer with a Bachelor of Computing in Computer Science. 🌟💻 I'm passionate about data analysis, web development, and software development.
-From building full-stack web apps to developing real-time chatroom applications, I have a proven track record of successful projects.
-I have a diverse skill set and a strong drive for learning.
+From building full-stack web apps to developing real-time chatroom applications, I have a proven track record of successful projects with a diverse skill set and a strong drive for learning.
 In addition to my technical expertise, I have experience in managing businesses and providing exceptional customer service. 🚀🔧 Here's a glimpse into my world:

 ## Skills
 - Data Analysis: Python 🐍, SQL 📊, Excel, Pandas 🐼, Matplotlib 📊, NumPy 🧮, Data Analysis & Interpretation 📈, Tableau 📈, Data Visualization 📊